HashCalc Pro

 - Sandboxed by design.
 The app reads only the files and folders you select.
 Access persists across launches using standard macOS security-scoped bookmarks, fully under your control.

 - No account required.
-No sign-in, telemetry, analytics, or ads.
-No anonymized tracking or aggregated metrics.
-The developer operates no backend services that collect or observe user activity.
+No sign-in, telemetry, analytics, ads, anonymized tracking, or aggregated metrics.

 - No background network activity.
 The only network request is a VirusTotal hash lookup that you explicitly initiate.
 Only the hash is sent, never the file itself.